SPECIAL EVENTS

 Fourth Sunday Study

-Sunday, November 23 from 9:10 to 10:00 am; In Person in Smoot Conference Room AND on Zoom
+Sunday, November 23; 9:10 to 10:00 am; In Person in Smoot Conference Room AND on Zoom

 Join us for a this formation offering on the fourth Sunday of the month.
 Led by parishioners and using resources from the Yale Bible Study series, Women in the Bible will “shed new light on familiar characters like Mary Magdalene, Sarah, and others who are less well known to many Bible readers.”
 There is no required preparation, and you are welcome to attend any or all of the discussions.
 If you would like to join on Zoom, please watch your Wednesday email, or contact the Parish Office.